 Sales techniques

 I’ve had the opportunity to train thousands of salespeople in Europe and North America, and to test the different sales techniques, their advantages and disadvantages, which I present to you here.
-There’s no such thing as a bad one, some are clearly tried and tested, others can be combined, so it’s up to you to…
+It’s up to you to choose the ones that suit you best and your type of clientele.
+The most important thing is to increase…

 I’ve had the opportunity to train thousands of salespeople in Europe and North America, and to test the different sales techniques, their advantages and disadvantages, which I present to you here.
-There’s no such thing as a bad one, some are clearly tried and tested, others can be combined, so it’s up to you to choose the ones that suit you best and your type of customer, the key is to increase your salesWe only do well what we enjoy!
+It’s up to you to choose the ones that suit you best and your type of clientele.
+The most important thing is to increase your sales, but also to have fun – we only do well what we enjoy!

 Sales techniques and processes